 When the storage is full, the older files in the storage drive will be overwritten and replaced with the latest media files.
-This will ensure that unimportant media files do not take up the memory space.
+This will ensure that unimportant media files do not take up memory space.

-However, you can manually ‘lock’ files of importance like accident-recorded files, so it will not be overwritten by the latest media file.
+However, you can manually ‘lock’ files of importance like accident-recorded files, so they will not be overwritten by the latest media file.
 This will also help you to transfer important clips to your laptop and free up the cam’s storage for more clips to be recorded.